ali-raheem/partsbin/VGA/README.md

 # VGA

 Generate a 640x480 59.94Hz VGA signal.
 Then draw low (outside draw area) RGB out should be in high impedience.
-X and Y provided for framebuffer usage X * 640 + Y is offset.
+X and Y provided for framebuffer usage Y * 640 + X is offset.

+Draw area is in top right of the signal the rest is back/front porch to do house keeping.

 * clk - Input clk 25.175MHz (25 will do).
 * rst - Reset Synchronous